luciusmagn/lambdas-and-logos/book.typ

 ```
 ]

-I don't know how about you, but it still hard for me to understand what this program does.
+I don't know about you, but it is still hard for me to understand what this program does.
-It is still something the the computer understands perfectly, but programmers, not so much.
+It is still something the computer understands perfectly, but not so much for programmers.
 The issue is that the names of the variables and the function are very non-descriptive.

 An adept programmer can now take a minute or a few to figure out that this is an iterative